 This is a very good resource for teachers who are looking for Aboriginal lesson plans for all grades.
 Games, activities, and lessons for social studies, language and history are all covered.

-Use the following terms for a targeted search within the library catalogue.
-These results have been limited to books in the Education Library:
+Because the UBC Library's system for classifying materials is aimed at organizing research and scholarship, searching for curriculum materials can be difficult.
+We recommend using the following terms for a targeted search within the library catalogue for K-12 teaching and learning resources.
+These results have been limited to books and e-books in the Education Library:

-Add these terms to the subject area to find books and other materials on your topic.
+Add these terms to the subject area, lesson topic, or theme to find books and other materials on your topic.

 For example: "study and teaching" AND science